 The Ling Qi Jing, 125 verses by Tung Fang Shuo, between 140 - 86 BCE

 'Ling Ch'i Ching' by Ralph D Sawyer and Mei-chün Lee Sawyer,

 and 'Spirit Tokens of the Ling Qi Jing' by Ivan Kashiwa.

-The Elemental changes, 81 four-line figures (tetragrams) with for each line three different possibilities: one, two or three parts.
+Oracle of 81 four-line figures (tetragrams) with for each line three different possibilities: one, two or three parts.
 Each figure belongs to a period of 5 days.

 Small part of the 5-page entry for this date.

 The Yi Lin, Forest of Changes, has been written around 25 BCE by Jiao Shi (Jiao Yanshou) or Xu Jun.
 It has a verse, usually of 4 x 4 characters, for every possible change from one hexagram into another.

 It seems the 'change' is from the hexagram of the particular day, to the hexagram you cast on that day.